Alan-s-Speakeasy/speakeasy-openapi-python/README.md

 # Speakeasy's python bindings.

-** This repository is only meant to be used a requirement of [the Speakeasy Python Client](https://github.com/Alan-s-Speakeasy/Speakeasy-Python-Client-Library)**
+**This repository is only meant to be used a requirement of [the Speakeasy Python Client](https://github.com/Alan-s-Speakeasy/Speakeasy-Python-Client-Library).**

 Full API for Alan's Speakeasy, Version 0.1